rnxpyke/tiny-thoughts-on-security/thoughts/sane_xz.md

 (\*): The compression/decompression algorithm has to be run in a *pure* sandbox, like a docker container without I/O, or a WebAssembly runtime.

-If you follow these steps, you can run any compression algorithm, regardless of the trustworthyness of the authors, because we have cryptographical evidence that the message wasn't tempered with.
+If you follow these steps, you can run any compression algorithm, regardless of the trustworthiness of the authors, because we have cryptographic evidence that the message wasn't tempered with.
 (Meaning that any potential malicious actor has to break the hash function used to avoid detection of altered messages.)